-This guide focusses on what employers need to know to be able to operate safely, highlighting key principles, symptoms of infection and basic precautions.
+This guide focuses on what employers need to know to be able to operate safely, highlighting key principles, symptoms of infection and basic precautions.

 This includes guidance in non-clinical settings, including cleaning in non-clinical settings.
 PPE is not being recommended as a general preventative measure outside of clinical and certain other specified settings, but its use is ultimately a matter for the employer following detailed risk assessment.

-The Government has published guidance on travel during the pandemic.
+The Government has published guidance on travel during the coronavirus pandemic.